 If has_adaptive_tone_map_flag==1, then:

-The BaselineHdrHeadroom metadata item shall be assigned the value
+The BaselineHdrHeadroom metadata item shall be assigned the value baseline_hdr_headroom.

 If use_reference_white_tone_mapping_flag==0, then:

-For each value
+For each value NumAlternateImages:

-The ColorGainFunction[a] metadata group shall be assigned values as follows.
+The ColorGainFunction[a] metadata group shall be assigned values as follows:

 If use_reference_white_tone_mapping_flag==1, then:

-The GainApplicationChromaticities, metadata item shall be assigned a value as follows.
+The GainApplicationChromaticities, metadata item shall be assigned a value as follows:

-If gain_application_space_chromaticities_flag==0, then:
+If gain_application_space_chromaticities_mode==0, then:

-If gain_application_space_chromaticities_flag==1, then:
+If gain_application_space_chromaticities_mode==1, then:

-If gain_application_space_chromaticities_flag==2, then
+If gain_application_space_chromaticities_mode==2, then

-If gain_application_space_chromaticities_flag==3, then:
+If gain_application_space_chromaticities_mode==3, then:

-The ComponentMix[a] metadata group shall be assigned values as follows.
+The ComponentMix[a] metadata group shall be assigned values as follows:

 If component_mixing_type[a]==0 then: